 We are creatures capable of amazing altered states that we enjoy.
 We find our way to discovering what those things are.
 We can even help others to have that excitement.
 But lets remember, what ever your consensual thing may be, a little humor can do us a lot of good.

 Q: You felt it necessary to be anonymous for this interview.
 I think it says something about our so-called freedom of speech.
 Why do you feel the need to be anonymous?

 Many non-traditional folks carry conclusions that seem to rest on bias left over from tradition.
 For example, in a recent piece, Louisa Leontiades discussed applying the lessons of open relationships to monogamous relationships.
 I agree with her about many things, but we part ways when she starts to explain both success and failure by the same idea.
-In other words, her belief can never be false, … Read More
+In other words, her belief can never … Read More

 In sexual relationships, consider the anguish of those that try everything they learned to do in order to succeed and still suffer.
 People often attempt what their contemporaries and therapists suggest, to create lasting relationships.
 Regardless of the money spent and sincere efforts, many do not find satisfaction following a set of directions to build or sustain sexual affections.
-Therefore, I question the assumptions upon … Read More
+Therefore, I question the … Read More

 I am not saying that all casual sex is loving any more than I would say the same about all marriages.
 Our society’s blind spots around sex are worse because we tend to trust customs and support these ideas with awkward feelings, including, but not limited to, fear, contempt and envy.
-If we combine our experience(s) of disappointment and a dread of disease into this … Read More
+If we combine our experience(s) of disappointment and a dread of disease … Read More